jonahadkins/weekendupdate/README.md

 The Conus/Europe Files Were Drawn By Hand And Include Color And State Name Attributes.
 The World File Started From The [Natural Earth Admin-0] (http://www.naturalearthdata.com/downloads/10m-cultural-vectors/), Includes Mostly-Only Rank 0 Countries
-And Was Then Generalized Down To Accomodate For File Size.
+And Was Then Generalized Down To Accommodate For File Size.
 It Also Includes Color And
 Country Name Attributes.

 Finally, I Used The Color Palette [From This Photo] (http://dvrlife.files.wordpress.com/2009/09/update_desk.jpg)